 SCB Committees advance the Society's core areas of business and provide critical information and recommendations to aid SCB's Executive Office and BoG in their decision making and work.
-Whether focusing on ways to maximize the creation and dissemination of conservation science; advancing science application to policy management, and education; enhancing member services; or empowering Sections, Working Groups, and Chapters to build local, national and international capacity, the work of our Committees is core to SCB’s mission, vision values and beliefs.
+Whether focusing on ways to maximize the creation and dissemination of conservation science; advancing science application to policy management, and education; enhancing member services; or empowering Regions, Working Groups, and Chapters to build local, national and international capacity, the work of our Committees is core to SCB’s mission, vision values and beliefs.

 Interested in serving on an SCB Committee?
 Please complete this application by 30 November 2018!